-The texts of legislative form intervening in these matters before the entry into force of this Constitution may be modified by decree issued after the opinion [avis] of the Supreme Court.
+The texts of legislative form intervening in these matters before the entry into force of this Constitution may be modified by decree issued after the opinion [avis] of the Constitutional Court.

-The declaration of war is authorized by the National Assembly.
+The declaration of war and the sending of troops abroad are authorized by the National Assembly.

-The state of siege is decreed in the Council of Ministers.
+The state of siege is decreed in the Council of Ministers after the opinion [avis] of the Bureau of the National Assembly.
 The National Assembly meets then of plain right, if it is not in session.